tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - `SingleRecord` `Measures` that summarize outcomes of other `SingleRecord` Tests on the same `SingleRecord` (e.g., `MEASURE_AMENDMENTS_PROPOSED`).
 - `MultiRecord` `Measures` that take the outputs of `SingleRecord` Tests as their inputs and return metrics or filters across a dataset (e.g., [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT)).

-The remainder of this section focuses on `MultiRecord` `Measures`, because they are central to practical `Quality Control` workflows on datasets.
+The remainder of this section focuses on `MultiRecord` `Measures` that take the output of other tests as their input, because such `Measures` are central to practical `Quality Control` workflows on datasets.

 #### 8.1.1 What a MultiRecord Measure takes as input (non-normative)